Skip to main content

 • Remember, we're now working on the rover upside down.
 Don't worry, we'll flip it back to right side up soon.

-14. Add the second beam, pressing it into place opposite the previously added beam.
+14. Add the second blue beam, pressing it into place opposite the previously added beam.
 Once both beams are snapped securely into place we can move on to the next step!

 • Once both beams are snapped securely into place we can move on to the next step!